akshitgupta95/IDCardDataExtractorWithOnDeviceML/README.md

 Text Extraction from Aadhaar Card,Pan Card for Indian Citizens using on-device(Android) machine learning.
 Since Aadhar Card and Pan Card contain sensitive info about users, sending images of these to cloud to extract data raises security concerns particulary if the servers are located outside India.
-However, here all the text is extracted using machine learning implemented on device.
-All computations are happening on device and no server/internet connection is required once the trained ML model has been downloaded.
+However, here all the text is extracted using machine learning implemented on device.All computations are happening on device and no server/internet connection is required once the trained ML model has been downloaded.

 ## Supported Identity Cards (for Indian Citizens only)